Zarkava

-Zarkava (foaled 31 March 2005 in Ireland) is an undefeated French Thoroughbred racehorse who won the 2008 Prix de l'Arc de Triomphe.
+Zarkava (foaled 31 March 2005) is an undefeated Irish-bred, French-trained Thoroughbred racehorse who won the Prix de l'Arc de Triomphe and the French Fillies Triple Crown in 2008.

 Background

+Zarkava was a bay mare with faint star marking, 2 white fetlock markings on both of her left legs and a pastern marking on her right hind leg, bred in Ireland by HH Aga Khan IV.

-Bred and raced by HH Aga Khan IV, Zarkava was sired by Group II winner Zamindar who also sired the multiple Group One winner, Darjina.
+Zarkava was sired by Group II winner Zamindar who also sired the multiple Group One winner, Darjina.
 Out of the mare, Zarkasha, her damsire is Kahyasi, winner of the 1988 Epsom and Irish Derbys.

 Racing career

+2007: two year old season

 Zarkava made two starts as a two-year-old at Longchamp Racecourse, her home base in Paris for trainer Alain de Royer-Dupré.
 She won the Prix de la Cascade for maiden fillies, and the Group One Prix Marcel Boussac.
 She was ridden by Christophe Soumillon, who rode her in all her races.